- Companies

 You can use this functionality to sell products at unique prices to different clients with ease.

-To change the customer price type, head to a customer Contact record and click Edit.
+- To change the customer price type, open the relevant customer record (Contact or Company) record and click Edit.

 Ensure the box beside I Sell to This Customer is checked.
 Then select the desired Price Type from the dropdown menu.